ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 python main.py --wave_type P --steps 100 --output p_wave.mp4
 ```

+### Elastic potentials demo

+The module `wave_sim.elastic_waves` now includes a helper function
+`simulate_elastic_potentials` that evolves coupled P- and S-wave potentials and
+returns the corresponding displacement fields.
+This routine illustrates a more
+complete elastic formulation where both wave modes propagate simultaneously.

 ## Output Files

 The program writes the MP4 animation specified by `--output`.
 A log file containing ring‑average metrics is also generated in the `logs/` directory with a timestamped name such as `simulation_acoustic_YYYYMMDD_HHMMSS.log`.